Is Hawaii's population growing or shrinking?

 A state’s population is influenced by three factors:

-Between 2023 and 2024, immigration was the primary driver of population growth in Hawaii.
+Between 2024 and 2025, domestic migration was the primary driver of population decline in Hawaii.

 Components of population change